rorre/pbp_django_auth/README.md

 ### Flutter's Part

-To use the package, modify application root widget to provide the CookieRequest library to all child widgets.
+To use the package, modify application root widget to provide the `CookieRequest` library to all child widgets by using `Provider`.

-For example, if the previous MaterialApp initialization was:
+For example, if the previous app initialization was:

 ```dart
 class MyApp extends StatelessWidget {